 With its mammoth quartzite and sandstone bluffs carved by giant floods, Udepata is a meeting place for the Arrernte people and a gateway to the desert beyond.
 The deep waters of Ellery Creek Big Hole are cool – a tremendous relief from the slow burn of a Red Centre day – but icy at depth.
 And the walking is spectacular: pied butcherbirds sing you along the world-renowned Larapinta Trail wilderness trek that winds 223 kilometres from Alice Springs via the West MacDonnell Ranges.
 Swim through the jaws of the gorge to sun yourself on a rocky outcrop or sliver of beach at the base of a boulder, though you may have to share your perch with a long-nosed dragon lizard.
 The water is fresh and unsalted; high above, clouds float like cotton balls against the bluest sky imaginable.

 Getting there Drive 90 kilometres west of Alice Springs then turn off Namatjira Drive for an unsealed two-kilometre stretch to the car park.
-All roads can be impassable after heavy rain.
+Roads can be closed after heavy rain so ensure to check access in the rainier months.

 Kwartatuma (Ormiston Gorge)